amyshi188/personalWebsite/content/about.md

 ![](/amyshi.JPG)

 Hello!
 My name is Amy and I am a fourth year student at the University of Virginia.
-I'm studying computer science and I have an interest in both back-end and front-end development, as well as technical product management.
+I'm studying computer science and I have an interest in front-end development as well as technical product management and product design.

 During my free time, I enjoy reading ([Goodreads](http://www.goodreads.com/user/show/33768610-amy)), writing, and spending time with my pet rabbit.
 I also adore